GLOBAL MARKETS-Shares, euro lifted by ECB aid plan optimism

 Equities markets have enjoyed renewed demand from investors over the past three months as high-rated government bond returns have fallen sharply due to demand from investors seeking safety from the troubles in Europe, increasing the relative attractiveness of blue-chip stocks.

-European shares had a choppier day after the disappointing German data, while Italy’s recession extended into a fourth consecutive quarter.
+European shares had a choppier day after it emerged that the powerhouse German economy had taken a bigger hit than expected in June due to weakness across the euro zone.

+German industrial orders fell 1.7 percent on the month, after contracts from the euro zone fell by 4.9 percent.

+Data also showed Italy’s recession extending into a fourth consecutive quarter as gross domestic product fell 2.5 percent year-on-year in the three months to the end of June.

 “We believe Italy faces another two quarters of negative GDP growth this year,” said BNP Paribas economist Catherine Colebrook.
 “There is little sign as yet of light at the end of the tunnel.”